1966 Syrian coup d'état: Conflict with the Aflaqists

 Cohesive internal unity had all but collapsed after the 1963 seizure of power; Michel Aflaq, Salah al-Din al-Bitar, and their followers wanted to implement "classic" Ba'athism in the sense that they wanted to establish a loose union with Nasser's Egypt, implement a moderate form of socialism, and to have a one-party state which respected the rights of the individual, tolerating freedom of speech and freedom of thought.
 However, the Aflaqites (or Aflaqists) were quickly forced into the background, and at the 6th National Ba'ath Party Congress, the Military Committee and their supporters succeeding in creating a new form of Ba'athism – a Ba'athism strongly influenced by Marxism–Leninism.
 This new form of Ba'athism laid emphasis on "revolution in one country" rather than to unifying the Arab world.
 At the same time, the 6th National Congress implemented a resolution which stressed the implementation of a socialist revolution in Syria.
 Under this form of socialism, the economy as a whole would adhere to state planning and the commanding heights of the economy and foreign trade were to be nationalised.
 They believed these policies would end exploitation of labour, that capitalism would disappear, and in agriculture they envisioned a plan were land was given "to he who works it".
 However, private enterprise would still exist in retail trade, construction, tourism, and small industry in general.
 These changes and more would refashion the Ba'ath Party into a Leninist party.

 In the aftermath of the 1964 riot in Hama and other cities, the radicals were on the retreat and the Aflaqites regained control for a brief period.
 Bitar formed a new government which halted the nationalisation process, reaffirm respect for civil liberties and private property.
 However, these policy changes did not win sufficient support, and the population at large still opposed Ba'ath Party rule.
 The upper classes continued to disinvest capital and smuggle capital out of the country, and the only foreseeable solution to this loss of capital was continuing with nationalisation.

-The party's left-wing argued that the bourgeoisie would never be won over unless they were given total control over the economy as they had before.
+Syrian Ba'ath party's left-wing argued that the bourgeoisie would never be won over unless they were given total control over the economy as they had before.
 It was this power struggle between the moderate Aflaqites who dominated the National Command of the Ba'ath Party and the radicals who dominated the Syrian Regional Command of the Ba'ath Party which led to the 1966 coup d'état.
+Between 1963 and 1966, neo-Ba'athist radicals, who controlled the Ba'athist military committee, began steadily amassing power and influence within the Syrian regional branch of the Ba'ath party.